 2. Zavvie, Seller Preferences Report: Q4 2021, https://zavvie.com/wp-content/uploads/2022/02/Q4-21-Seller-Preferences-Report-3.pdf

 Want to learn more about selling your house quickly?
 Check out these resources.

-We Buy Houses For Cash Companies: Are “We buy houses” companies a scam, or a legitimate selling option?
-Find out how they work, what to watch out for, and which companies stand out.
+We Buy Houses for Cash Companies: Are “we buy houses” companies a scam or a legitimate selling option?
+Find out how they work, what to watch out for, and which companies stand out in our list.

 How Can I Sell My House Fast without Losing Money?
 Find out how to sell your home quickly without losing money, and learn the most important steps in a typical home sale.

 Realtor Fees: Who Pays the Commission and How Much Is It?
 Wondering how much realtor fees cost?
 This guide explains what you’ll pay (and how to get discounts) when working with a realtor.